 Unauthorised item in the bagging area

-Thursday 24 October 2024
+Thursday, 24 October 2024

 This Is A Story...

 Out in east Manchester the city turns into a series of small towns nestled into the Pennines.
 In one of those towns, Ashton- under- Lyne, there is an industrial museum at Portland Basin, the meeting point of two canals and some restored industrial buildings.
 In part of the museum there is a section on local bands and venues, all long gone, and this poster advertising a Rolling Stones gig from 1963.
-Oddly, the venue, Baths Hall in Urmston is miles away at the western edge of Manchester, a few miles from where I live.
+Oddly, the venue, Baths Hall in Urmston is miles away at the western edge of Manchester, a couple of miles from where I live.
 Baths Hall is also long gone, demolished in the 1970s.
 The Stones have outlived it by decades.
 The poster was saved by a member of the support act, The Meteors, who were from Hyde, an east Manchester town not far from Portland Basin (and not the '80s psychobilly band of the same name) and is part of a display about The Meteors.

 The Rolling Stones played all over the country in 1963/ 4.
 I've written before about them playing in Leek, Staffordshire, a post that linked Joe Strummer's song At The Border, Guy (which has Joe calling out, 'at Leek town hall, Leek town hall tonight') and Half Man Half Biscuit's magnum opus The Light At The End Of The Tunnel (Is The Light Of An Oncoming Train).
 The song has lines about several Pennine and Staffordshire towns- New Mills, Matlock, Eyam, and Leek.
 I know Leek because it was where my Dad was born and grew up and we spent many Saturdays in the 1970s going over there to see my grandmother.
 Any musical references to it are therefore of interest.
 The last time we were in Leek, last year, we had a sandwich at The Foxlowe Arts Centre, which I noted was putting gigs on and I see that Leek will shortly host a gig by Jah Wobble so things are definitely happening in small town Staffordshire.
 At my original Leek post someone left a comment saying The Rolling Stones played Leek in 1963, and added 'I know this because I bought the pies'.